NinoBleus/NetworkProgramming/README.md

 8. updateCartItem - Update the quantity of a product in the shopping cart.
 9. clearCart - Remove all products from the shopping cart.
 10. viewProduct (productId) - View details of a specific product.
-11. startOrder (orderId) - Start a order where items can be added to
+11. startOrder (orderId) - Start an order where items can be added to
 12. viewOrders - View a list of past orders.
 13. cancelOrder (orderId) - Cancel a specific order.
 14. pay (price) - pay after checkout
 14. Start - Start the eCommerce interaction.
 15. Stop - Stop the eCommerce interaction.

+## TO DO
+[ ] Add Name parameter that needs to be given by the user for multi-user service (or make a flag that gets set high once somebody starts the program to make it blocking for other people)
+   [ ] optionally add a second data base if multi-user is added [ ] Add a database of some sorts to keep inventory data in